Programs

 How do I access the letter of intent/full application forms?

-I missed the letter of intent.
+I missed the letter of intent deadline.
 May I submit a full application?

 I have been invited to submit a full application but I am having trouble accessing the full application form.

-• To access the full application form, you will need to use the same login and password that you used for your letter of intent submission.
+• To access the full application form on the Foundant website, you will need to use the same login and password that you used for your letter of intent submission.

-May I apply for more than one of the ATS Research Program awards?
+May I apply for more than one Research Program grant?

-• Applicants may submit multiple scientifically distinct letter of intent (LOI) applications, but ATS will extend at most one invitation to submit a full grant application to each applicant.
-We recommend you limit your number of submissions to focus on one quality, well-prepared grant proposal.
+• Applicants may submit multiple scientifically distinct letters of intent.
+However, ATS will extend only one invitation to submit a full grant application per applicant.
+We highly recommend you limit your number of submissions to focus on one quality, well-prepared grant proposal.

-• You may not submit the same application to multiple categories.
-In choosing a category for your submission, please review the criteria for each award and pick the category most appropriate to your budget and timeline.
+• You may not submit the same proposal to multiple categories.
+In choosing a category for your submission, review the criteria for each award and pick the category most appropriate to your budget and timeline.

-• If you are eligible for a targeted grant that is appropriate to your budget, we recommend you apply to that category over the unrestricted grants which receive the majority of applications.
+• If you are eligible for a partner grant that is appropriate to your budget, we recommend you apply to that category over the unrestricted grants, which receive most applications.

 If I am eligible for multiple categories, which do you recommend I submit to?

-• If you are eligible for a targeted grant that is appropriate to your budget, we recommend you apply to that category over the unrestricted grants which receive the majority of applications.
+• If you are eligible for a partner grant that is appropriate to your budget, we recommend you apply to that category over the unrestricted grants which receive most applications.

 • In choosing a category for your submission, please review the criteria for each award and pick the category most appropriate to your budget and timeline.